Our story started in 2009 and continues today.

 Where are we now?

-We have grown from our first 2 boats in 2010 to 27 boats in 4 classes.
+We have grown from our first 2 boats in 2010 to 31 boats in 4 classes.
 Following the hosting of Asia's first Paralympic Development Program for World Sailing at Hebe Haven Yacht Club in March 2017 we are now seen the leader for sailing for those with a disability in Asia.
 We compete both locally and internationally with our physically and intellectually disabled and hope this continues.
-We have won medals in Korea, Australia and Japan.
+We have won a total of 6 medals in Korea, Australia, Japan & Hong Kong.

 Our local schools programs are increasing and our Saturday Sailors and Para Sailing Team highlight what Sailability can do.
 Why not come to see what we do - you will be amazed.